Table of Contents:

 • WP Instagram Widget for an Instagram image preview

 • Jetpack for Share buttons, Jetpack widgets and prettier image galleries

 11. Child Theme for Customizations

 If you want to customize Pukeko a little further and you need to change the code in the stylesheet (style.css) or in any of the theme template files, please consider creating a child theme for your changes.
-Using a child theme is quite easy and saves all your individual changes from being overwritten by a future update of the parent theme.
+A child theme is an extra theme dependent on a parent theme to store all your additional custom code.
+Using a child theme saves all your individual theme file changes from being overwritten by any future updates of the parent theme.
 You can find more information on creating child themes in the post “WordPress Child Theme Basics” on the Themeshaper blog.

-To print out or save a PDF file of the Pukeko text documentation, just click in the print button below.
+To print out or save a PDF file of the Pukeko text documentation, simply click the print button below.
 You can choose to exclude images from your print file or delete certain parts of the text.